 Cornwall, UK

 Cornwall, located in the southwestern tip of England, is renowned for its rugged coastlines, rich history, and artistic communities.
-Let’s cover all the main aspects of this enchanting region:

 How to Get There from London and Europe